Get Involved on Campus

 Share Experiences with Family and Friends

 Your family and friends will want to hear about your education abroad experience.
 Share your experience with them such as your memories, your photos, and what you learned about your host culture and yourself while abroad.

 Maintain Contact with Host Country and Culture

-While you're abroad you probably made many connections to locals in the host country, as well as friends on your program either abroad or who are also back in the United States.
+While you're abroad you probably made many connections to locals in the host country, as well as friends on your program either abroad or back in the United States.
 Find ways to keep in touch even after you return.

 - Use email, Instagram, Facebook, Twitter, and other social media to keep in frequent contact with the friends you made while abroad.

 - Take a course at Penn State related to the history or culture of your host country.